 I am calm.

 I don’t worry if markets drop.
-(In fact, I love it for reasons you’ll see)
+(In fact, I love it... for reasons you’ll see soon.)

 And everything I do is simple and easy.

 As I look back on my life, I think that’s the reason thousands of people from all over the world follow me, watching every trade I make.